-areness of the climate crisis and its impacts increase the considerations during business decision-making by individuals ould exacerbate the damages that will be caused to companies on in this regard.
-This risk factor could directly impact FIBI's cample, a decline in FIBI's reputation vis-à-vis international ularly investors and debenture-holders.
-Concurrently, FIBI sk can also be expected to impact its credit and market risks.
+The heightened awareness of the climate crisis and its impacts increase the importance of climate considerations during business decision-making by individuals and businesses and could exacerbate the damages that will be caused to companies that fail to take action in this regard.
+This risk factor could directly impact FIBI's activities, like, for example, a decline in FIBI's reputation vis-à-vis international stakeholders, particularly investors and debenture-holders.
+Concurrently, FIBI assesses that this risk can also be expected to impact its credit and market risks.